ryguy191/ryguy191/README.md

 - 👋 Hi, I’m @ryguy191
 - 👀 I’m interested in everything programming!
-- 🌱 I’m currently learning OpenShift
 - 💞️ I’m looking to collaborate on open source development
-- 📫 How to reach me rhaynes@redhat.com
+- 📫 How to reach me rhaynes191@gmail.com

 <!---
 ryguy191/ryguy191 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.